JakeDluhy/relativity-time-series-service/README.md

 ## Installation
 - Pull the repo `git clone git@github.com:JakeDluhy/relativity-time-series-service.git`
+- For safety reasons, sensitive environment variables are not checked into source.
+However example files are located in `./config/`.
+For the purposes of this demo, you can copy and rename `grafana.env.example` and `postgres.env.example` to `grafana.env` and `postgres.env`.
 - Run `docker-compose build` to build the image
 - Run `docker-compose run data npm run knex migrate:latest && docker-compose run data npm run seed` to seed the database with data from the API
 - Run `docker-compose up`, navigate to http://localhost:3000, and log in using username `admin` and password `temporary_admin_password`